H5 Debugging Guide

 Notes

-- Performance Impact: VConsole will have some impact on page performance.
-It is recommended to use it only during development and testing phases.
+- Performance Impact: VConsole may have some impact on page performance.
+It is recommended to use it only during the development and testing phases

-- Security Considerations: Do not enable VConsole in the production environment to avoid exposing sensitive information
+- Security Considerations: Do not enable VConsole in production environments to prevent exposure of sensitive information

-- Compatibility: VConsole supports most modern mobile browsers, including WeChat's built-in browser.
+- Compatibility: VConsole supports most modern mobile browsers, including the WeChat built-in browser

-- Log Volume: Avoid outputting excessive logs, as it may impact page performance and user experience
+- Log Volume: Avoid outputting too many logs, as it may affect page performance and user experience.

 Summary

-By properly using VConsole and other debugging tools, the debugging efficiency of mobile HTML5 applications can be significantly improved.
-In actual development, it is recommended that:
+By properly using VConsole and other debugging tools, you can significantly enhance the debugging efficiency of mobile H5 applications.
+During actual development, it is recommended to:

 - Development Phase: Use VConsole for real-time debugging